Snow Bowl State Forest

 There is a small rock climbing site located near the Scovil Road that provides approximately 12 routes that are in the 5.6 to 5.11 difficulty range.
 Vertical ascent ranges from 25 to 35 feet of climbing.
-The South Colton site is described in this book Adirondack Rock: A Rock Climber's Guide (see "Links Leavng DEC's Website" at right)
+The South Colton site is described in this book Adirondack Rock: A Rock Climber's Guide (see "Links Leaving DEC's Website" at right)

 Rock climbing has inherent risks and climbers assume complete responsibility for their own safety.
 The Department of Environmental Conservation does not maintain fixed anchors.
-Climbers should consider any fixed anchor suspect and should exercise their own judgement when using them.
+Climbers should consider any fixed anchor suspect and should exercise their own judgment when using them.
 It is also recommended that you climb with a partner and wear a helmet.

 South Colton Climbing Craig

 General rules for using the climbing area are as follows:

 - Do not install any additional anchors in the rock.

 - Take care not to damage trees with ropes.
 Sliding ropes around trees will damage the bark and eventually kill the tree.

 - Keep groups inside the existing "brown spot" and on marked trails to minimize damage to soil and vegetation.